gertscha/dotfiles/neovim/dot-config/nvim/README.md

-    g~[motion]          Swap character case based on motion (g~~ does whole line) gU                  Make upper case based on motion (gUU does whole line) gu                  Make lower case based on motion (guu does whole line) .
+    g~[motion]          Swap character case based on motion (g~~ does whole line) gU                  Make upper case based on motion (gUU does whole line) gu                  Make lower case based on motion (guu does whole line) gi                  Resume insert mode from where it was last left .
 Repeat last command
-    &                   Repeat last substitute (&& also keeps flags as well) gww                 Format line to fit textwidth (or 80 if no textwidth set) [<space>            Insert empty line above
+    &                   Repeat last substitute (&& also keeps flags as well) gw[motion]          Format line to fit textwidth (or 80 if no textwidth set) gq[motion]          Format lines, similar to gw but first tries 'formatexpr' and 'formatprg' and only then falls back to textwidth [<space>            Insert empty line above
     ]<space>            Insert empty line below
+    <C-v>               Next input will be verbatim (to insert sequence like ESC)
   // Cursor Movement
     $                   Goto end of current line
     0                   Goto beginning of current line